TheCoreTeam/spm/README.md

 SPM (SParse Matrix package) is a scientific library that provides basic operation coverage to manipulate sparse matrices in CSC, CSR, and IJV format.
-This includes:
+The functionnalities covered are:
     * sparse matrix -by- dense matrix products
     * sparse matrix -by- vector products
     * norm computations